 Hackers are criminals, and any website can be a victim of an attack.
 Some attacks are personal, but most are crimes of opportunity.
 However, we have found that there are two things the hacked sites we see generally have in common:

 - They are hosted in cheap, mass hosting plans for a few dollars a month.
 If this is a disposable website, that’s fine.
 If it’s your business website, use a professional hosting company.
-We use WPEngine, and we like them so much that we’re offering you this special deal: Get 4 and 1/2 months free on annual plans all December.
-Use code webweek25.
-Expires 12/31/2016.
+We can help you with this.

 - They have no webmaster.
 That is to say, no one is taking care of them.
 You need to get into the admin area of your WordPress website pretty regularly and update things.
 Whatever your platform or CMS, you need to plan on a bit of maintenance in order to avoid problems.